build-archetype/client-oven-sh-bun/TEMP_CI_DESIGN.md

 - Provide historical data for capacity planning
 - Allow us to monitor the health of our build infrastructure

+#### Remote Access Stack
+Use WireGuard and Tailscale for secure remote access.
+See [Remote Access Stack in Detail](#remote-access-stack-in-detail) for more information.

+Rationale:
+- WireGuard for traditional VPN access
+- Tailscale for zero-trust mesh networking
+- UniFi Controller for network management
+- IPMI for power management
+- SSH/VNC for host access
+- MFA and audit logging

 #### Alerting
 This project will require an alerting system to notify us of issues.
 Suggest using [Prometheus AlertManager](https://prometheus.io/docs/alerting/alertmanager/) or existing systems like [Sentry](https://sentry.io/for/ci/) or [Opsgenie](https://www.opsgenie.com/).